-Delhi has no dearth of options as to how you could spend your weekends.
+Delhi has no dearth of Places to visit in to sort your weekends.
 There are innumerable weekend getaways that you embark on, interesting road trips that you can take, and if none of these work out you can just head out and explore “Saadi Delhi” (our Delhi).
-My quest of exploring places and events happening in Delhi took me to the grand and imposing Rashtrapati Bhavan.
+My quest for exploring places and events happening in Delhi took me to the grand and imposing Rashtrapati Bhavan.
 I went to Rashtrapati Bhavan on an early Saturday morning to witness the Change of Guard ceremony.
-Change of guard ceremony happens everyday but is open to public only on Saturdays.
+Change of guard ceremony happens every day but is open to the public only on Saturdays.

 Once they are ready the Guard Commander is invited for inspection.
-After the inspection is done the new contingent takes charge from the old contingent, exchange national salute among themselves and proceeds to their destinations at the tune of “Sare jahan se accha Hindustan hmara”.
+After the inspection is done the new contingent takes charge from the old contingent.
+Exchange national salute among themselves and proceeds to their destinations at the tune of “Sare jahan se accha Hindustan hamara”.
 A short equestrian display by the PBG ensued by playing the National Anthem marks the end of the ceremony.

 While I sat there and watched all this with my bare eyes all I could feel was proud.
 I had goosebumps throughout the ceremony.
 The impeccable presentation and flawless execution of the ceremony left me speechless.
-After the ceremony ended and I shook myself back to the reality I realized that the handful number of people that I saw at the beginning have transformed into a huge crowd.
-I also spotted a lot of foreigners there, most of them were busy getting clicked with the colorfully clad guards.
+After the ceremony ended and I shook myself back to the reality I realized that the handful number of people that I saw at the beginning has transformed into a huge crowd.
+I also spotted a lot of foreigners there.
+Most of them were busy getting clicked with the colourfully clad guards.
 I had pulled some string and managed a front row seat.
 There are definitely some perks of having a fauzi friend.

 If you live in NCR or happen to be in NCR during the weekends you have to have to see this.
 The important details for the ceremony are as under: